Contact image Contact image

 Who Can Sue for Wrongful Death in Florida?

-In Florida, the personal representative of the deceased’s estate is the only person who can file a wrongful death claim.
-If the deceased named their personal representative in their will, then that makes the process faster.
-Otherwise, the court will appoint a representative.
+In Florida, only the personal representative of the deceased’s estate can file a wrongful death claim.
+If the deceased named a personal representative in their will, the process is typically faster.
+Otherwise, the court appoints one.

 Damages in a Wrongful Death Lawsuit